Obarun/66/doc/66-standard-io-redirection.md

 ### Redefinition of StdErr based on the value of StdOut

-If the value of StdOut is equal to StdErr, StdErr will be set to `inherit`.
+- If the value of StdOut is equal to StdErr, StdErr will be set to `inherit`(e.g. StdOut = tty:/dev/tty2 AND StdErr = tty:/dev/tty2).

-- syslog:
+- StdOut = syslog:

     In this case, the value of StdErr will be the same as StdOut regardless of the value set for StdErr.

 - For the values tty, file, console, s6log, inherit, null, parent, and close, StdErr will not be redefined.